hendrikjoosten/Coursera-DevOps-Professional-Certificate/Continuous Integration and Continuous Delivery CI-CD/notes.md

 # github actions

 You configure GitHub Actions by creating a .github/workflows folder and placing workflow .yaml files in it, workflow components include events, jobs, runners, steps, and actions, an event is something that activates the execution of a workflow, and a job is a set of steps that use the same runner for execution.

+the job component of a GitHub Actions workflow contains runners, services, steps, and actions, a runner is a server that performs a job on a specific operating system or platform, services are defined as Docker containers, steps are tasks comprising one or more shell commands or actions, actions are procedures that can be executed within a step, and the GitHub Actions Marketplace has many prebuilt actions for you to use in your workflows.

+runners

+steps

+actions

+# Continuous Delivery CD

+ CI/CD is not one thing, it’s two separate and distinct things that happen after each other, Continuous Delivery is taking integrated code and deploying it somewhere,

+ Continuous Delivery is a software development discipline where you build software in such a way that

+  - the software can be released to production at any time,
+  - the reason you have pull requests and feature branches is so you can ensure code changes work before you merge them back into the main branch, and
+  - your code will typically need to go through several stages of Quality Assurance and Staging or Testing to ensure that what you deliver to production is bug-free and fit for purpose.

+## CD Tools